SplittyDev/evee.js/README.md

 Bugs will still be fixed and feature requests are more than welcome.

 ## How to upgrade from evee 1.x to evee 2.1.0+
-From version 2.1.0, evee exports two entry points: `evee` and `evee/es6`.
+As of version 2.1.0, evee exports two entry points: `evee` and `evee/es6`.
 The `evee` export is what you're used to, and will work with all ES5 compatible targets.
 The `evee/es6` export is the ES6 version of evee, which is generally faster.